 I never attended a single Redskins game even at the height of their NFL supremacy during the Joe Gibbs era.
 But I always followed the team and enjoyed the games on tv like millions of other Washingtonians over the years.
 In the summer of 1985 I was going on my 5th year working as a Maintenance Mechanic in a modern office building located at 1201 Pennsylvania Ave., NW, just 2 blocks east of the White House.
 By sheer luck a Hollywood tv show, “Bridges To Cross”, starring Susan Pleshette and Roddie McDowell, decided to come by on a Saturday afternoon to film a scene from the rooftop garden controlled by the powerhouse law firm of Covington & Burling.
 It just happened to be my Saturday to work (more luck) and so I helped them out, well, saved their asses really as they didn’t have all the necessary permissions worked out.
 The Location Manager, Mike Wallace (no, not the CBS guy) thanked me and gave me his card afterwards and said to give him a call “sometime” if I ever wanted to do some film work.
 I called him Sunday morning @8am at his hotel, woke him up, he asked me why I was calling so early and on a Sunday no less, and I calmly reminded him that he had said to give him a call “sometime”.
 “Well Mike’, I said, ‘that sometime is now.”
 He chuckled and said lets talk tomorrow(Monday), they were filming at RFK Stadium, come out around 3pm he said.
 On Monday morning I gave my boss, the Building Engineer, my two week notice and told them I was going to work for Twentieth Century Fox.
 Later in the day I took the Metro (DC subway) out to RFK and looked for ol Mike Wallace.
 Near the players entrance, a space I knew well, tables were arraigned for catering.
 Spotting me, Mike waved me over and invited me to eat and meet the cast and crew.
 Susan Pleshette was scantily clad in a thin robe and like everyone else, was chowing down on bar-b-que ribs.
-Roddy McDowell was sitting at the other end of table, it was a just a bit surreal considering that just an hour earlier I’d been in my maintenance uniform plunging a stopped up toilet.
+She was very courteous I must say, she smiled and said hello as I sat down beside her.
+I instantly felt so far removed from the world of machine rooms, air handler units, overflowing dumpsters and rooftop exhaust fans.
+Roddy McDowell was sitting at the other end of table, it was all surreal considering that just an hour earlier I’d been in my maintenance uniform plunging a stopped up toilet.
 After eating and some pleasantries (I must say, it was a happy atmosphere with that crew), Mike suggested we get away from everyone and go talk.
 So we walked up one of the many concrete tunnels and into the cavernous stadium, it was completely empty of course, crossed a railing and walked out onto the grass.
 I always like to tell people that my first film job interview took place on the 50 yard line of the Redskins playing field, no joke!
 He didn’t hire me right away and I bugged the crap out of him for several weeks but eventually he hired me as his assistant on another show, “Lime Street”, starring Robert Wagner.
 I got a whopping 10 days of work on that show.
 It was rough going for a few years until I got established but I’ve never looked back, thanks again Mike!

 Ive returned several times over the years, once with my son to see the debut of Freddy Adu for Washington United; once as an extra playing a sports reporter in the press box overlooking the field.
 I was 2 extras to the left of Patrick Stewart and far from thinking of sports all I kept thinking of was the Enterprise Starship, and seeing it land in front of us any moment.
 Kind of a dull end to this story perhaps.
 The Redskins are long gone, moved out to the suburbs, a new baseball history is being created by the Nationals at a pretty amazing ballpark along the Anacostia River waterfront just a few miles away, but they still play soccer here.
 Attendance on a good day is @20,000, leaving those upper deck seats empty, where Frank Howard, Willie Stargell and other supermen once smashed towering homeruns.
 I don’t know what the long term plans are for RFK, I don’t even want to google it.
 Im sure the day will come sooner than later when I’ll see internet pictures of a large wrecking ball knocking down the curved concrete walls of my youth or an explosives team imploding a place that will always resonate fondly in my heart.
 I understand how Brooklyn fans must’ve felt when Ebbets Field was torn down, we can certainly cry in our beers together.